Memory-free Online Change-point Detection: A Novel Neural Network Approach: Background

 \subsection{Recurrent Neural Networks for Event Detection}

-Recurrent neural networks (RNNs) are a type of neural network that has been designed for time series processing \cite{rumelhart1985learning}.
+Recurrent neural networks (RNNs) are a type of neural network that has been designed to perform time series processing \cite{rumelhart1985learning}.
 By performing automatic feature engineering, deep neural networks generally learn a rich representation of data that is beneficial to the final task of interest.
-Long short term memory (LSTM) networks are a strong variant of RNNs that can learn long-term data representations.
-LSTMs variants have shown great success in processing sequential data in various application tasks, e.g., speech recognition \cite{graves2013hybrid}, sentiment analysis \cite{wang2016dimensional}, healthcare \cite{wang2018lstm, lipton2015learning}, and weather prediction \cite{karevan2020transductive}.
+Long short-term memory (LSTM) networks are a strong variant of RNNs that can learn long-term data representations.
+LSTMs have shown successful application in diverse domains, including speech recognition \cite{graves2013hybrid}, sentiment analysis \cite{wang2016dimensional}, healthcare \cite{wang2018lstm, lipton2015learning}, and weather prediction \cite{karevan2020transductive}.
+LSTM networks excel at capturing long-term dependencies in data, enabling them to discern subtle patterns and anomalies, while their real-time adaptability further reinforces their suitability for dynamic decision-making and continuous monitoring.
+With the added advantage of reduced reliance on manual feature engineering, their robust feature extraction capabilities and superior performance demonstrate the potential for accurate and reliable change point detection.

 One of the most important applications of RNNs for time series is anomaly detection.
-By learning long-term temporal representation of the sequence, LSTMs have shown great performance in anomaly detection \cite{lindemann2021survey, malhotra2016lstm, malhotra2015long, zhang2019deep, kieu2019outlier, MALEKI2021107443}.
+By learning long-term temporal representation of the sequence, LSTMs have shown great performance in anomaly detection \cite{lindemann2021survey, malhotra2016lstm, malhotra2015long, zhang2019deep, kieu2019outlier, MALEKI2021107443, liu2023new}.
 A popular approach for anomaly detection with LSTMs is to use the reconstruction loss of samples to detect anomalies.
 This category of models trains the network on anomaly-free data.
-During inference, they use a threshold mechanism on the reconstruction loss to detect anomalies; the samples with a reconstruction exceeding this threshold are reported as an anomaly.
+During inference, they use a threshold mechanism on the reconstruction loss to detect anomalies.
+The samples with a reconstruction exceeding this threshold are reported as an anomaly.

 Only a few works have used recurrent neural networks to perform CPD.
 In \cite{ebrahimzadeh2019deep}, authors have proposed a novel RNN architecture, named pyramid recurrent neural network, to perform multi-scale supervised CPD.
-In \cite{du2021finder}, authors exploit a time series predictor module and a classifier to detect change-points.
+In \cite{du2021finder}, authors exploit a time series predictor module and a classifier to detect change points.
+However, they only focus on supervised change point detection.
 To the best of our knowledge, this research is the first work that proposes online unsupervised CPD using RNN-based networks.